javalite/javalite-site/content/src/activejdbc/basic_database_operations.md

 The goal of this page is to familiarize the  user with the  rest of the functions of these two classes.

 > Moving forward,  all examples will be based on the Base class, considering only  one database connection.
-The reader can extrapolate the below exampoles for the `DB` class if  more than one connection isd needed.
+The reader can extrapolate the below examples for the `DB` class if  more than one connection isd needed.

 The rest of the documentation (all other  pages) related to database access  describe a "Higher layer" access to data, see the [documentaion](/documentation) page.